-C. Possible conflicts between the information provided by the child and the parent
+C. Possible conflicts between the information provided by the child and the parent the type of food that a child reports.

-For Case and Stanford, the dietary interviewer should accept the child's information about the foods and beverages he/she recalls.
-Parents may be asked to elaborate on the type of food that a child reports.
 However, if there is a conflict with what the child reports as having eaten and the parent's recollection of the previous day, the child's information will be used in entering NDS-R food selections.